RakhithJK/rnwood-smtp4dev-wiki/Installation.md

 Create a site in IIS and set the root path to where you unzipped smtp4dev (do not point at `wwwroot` or `ClientApp`).
 You can also host in a virtual directory under another site, but don't forget to convert the directory to an application.

-Grant permission to the IIS app pool to read and modify the files.
+Grant permission to the IIS app pool to read the files.
 The principal name is `IIS APPPOOL\<name>` where `<name>` is the name of the app pool, which is the name of the site you created unless you changed something.

 Edit the application pool advanced settings and ensure:
 - '.NET CLR version' is set to 'No managed code'